codesandbox/docs/packages/projects-docs/pages/learn/teams/permissions.md

 ### Users with write access

-Users with write access to a repository can enjoy the full feature set available at CodeSandbox Projects.
+Users with write access to a repository can enjoy the full feature set available on CodeSandbox Repositories.

 ### Users with read-only access